You'll probably spend a large part of the first few days after birth looking at your baby.

 Jaundice in new babies

-When they're about 3 days old, some babies develop mild jaundice.
+When they're about 2 to 3 days old, some babies develop mild jaundice.
 This will make their skin and the whites of their eyes look a bit yellow.
 It's caused by pigments released during the breakdown of old red blood cells.

 It's more common in babies delivered by forceps or ventouse.
 It usually fades on its own within about 10 days, but more severe jaundice may need treatment.

-Find out how newborn jaundice is treated.
+Find out about newborn jaundice.

 If your baby develops jaundice in their first 24 hours, they should be checked by a health professional straight away.